Piping bag fitted with 6B star nozzle

-Preheat the oven to 180°C conventional oven (350° Fahrenheit/Gas 4).
+Preheat the oven to 180°C conventional oven (356° Fahrenheit/Gas 4).
 Adjust metal racks to the middle groove of the oven.
-Prepare 2 silicone baking mats on a work surface (alternatively, use non-stick baking paper).
-Set aside 2 baking trays the same size as the silicone baking mats (or baking paper).
+Prepare a silicone baking mat on a shallow baking tray.
+Alternatively, line a shallow baking tray with non-stick baking

 Note: 00 is a powder-fine Italian type of flour.
 It is made from soft wheat varieties, and is frequently used in Italian desserts and pastas.
 00 flour is available in most supermarkets, Italian food stores and gourmet delicatessens.

 Spoon the biscotti mixture into a disposable piping bag fitted with a 6B star nozzle.
+If you have lined the baking tray with baking paper, pipe 4 dots of dough under each corner of the paper to hold it in place for piping.
 Pipe fingers, about 7.5cm long and spaced evenly apart on the silicone baking mats (or non-stick baking paper).
-Transfer the silicone baking mats (or baking paper) to trays and refrigerate the biscotti in baking trays for 40 minutes.
+Refrigerate the biscotti for 30 minutes.

-Remove biscotti from the fridge and bake, one tray at a time in the oven for 12-15 minutes.
+Remove biscotti from the fridge and bake for 12-15 minutes.
 Transfer to a wire rack to cool completely.

 Place the chocolate into a small heatproof bowl (or small saucepan) over a saucepan containing hot water.
 Stir the chocolate using a metal spoon until melted.